RachelDai-zz/GitHubSampleCode/HardCodeScan/readme.txt

-This tool is used for find out hardcode strings in dust and html files.
+This tool is used for finding out hardcode strings in dust and html files.

-I built into jar file, run HardcodeScanner.jar in command line directly with correct args.
+It was built into jar file, run HardcodeScanner.jar in command line directly with correct args.